563.322.1308

 I-74 River Bridge

-Hahn Ready Mix is proud to be the concrete supplier for the new I-74 Bridge, with construction commencing in Summer 2017 and finishing in December 2021.
+Hahn Ready Mix is proud to have been the concrete supplier for the new I-74 Bridge, with construction commencing in Summer 2017 and finishing in December 2021.
 By the end of the project, Hahn supplied over 215,000cy of concrete to the five major projects on the I-74 Corridor.
-The Bridge was awarded 1st Place at the 2023 ACI International Excellence in Concrete Awards, Infrastructure Category. https://i74riverbridge.com
+The Bridge was awarded 1st Place at the 2023 ACI International Excellence in Concrete Awards, Infrastructure Category.

 PROJECTS